psu-epl/psu-epl.github.com/LPKF-MiniContac-RS-Plating-Tank.md

 * NOW wait 15 minutes until it's done.

 ### Step 5: Pre PCB for drying and bake dry

 * Clean off the blue squeegee using the distilled water and air gun to dry it.
+Also clean off 3 or 4 aluminum shims.

 * Lift up the circuit board 45 degrees, and gently squeegee the excess Aktivator 310 back into the bath.
 Doesn't have to be perfect.

 * Put a paper towel on the ground, and GENTLY blow off the excess Activator onto a paper towel.
 DON'T TOUCH IT, no one knows what's in it.

 * The board will look like crap.
-That's fine, it doesn't have to be clean.
+That's fine, it doesn't have to look clean.

+* REMEMBER: DO NOT EVER TOUCH THE BOARD IN ANY LOCATION WITH YOUR BARE HANDS.
+We don't want any junk eventually going into the plating tank.

+* Put the aluminum shims in the oven.

-* Put the board into the pre-heated oven for 5 minutes.
+* Put the board on the shims in the oven, and let bake for 5 minutes.

+* Take this time to put the cover onto Solution #3 tank.

+### STEP 6: Calculate the plating current

+Refer to page

-### Step 5.
+### Step 7.
 Solution #4 (Copper plating tank)

+* Stop the oven, open the drawer, and let the board cool down until it's like 50 deg C.

+* REMEMBER: DO NOT EVER TOUCH THE BOARD IN ANY LOCATION WITH YOUR BARE HANDS.
+We don't want any junk eventually going into the plating tank.

+* Put the board in the plating tank copper electrode holder.

+* Plug the electrode cable into the side of the plating tank.

-* Take the baked board and
+* Take the plating tank cover off and put the board into the plating tank.

+* Choose "Phase 4" and "Change" and set the "Current" to whatever you calculated in the prep phase above.
+Go back to the Phase 4 manu, and choose "Start".

+* Wait for 15 minutes (there won't be an alarm).
+Choose "Pause".
+Carefully take the board out and make sure the sides and holes are being plated correctly.
+The PCB should look really pretty - kind of Salmon colored, and it should cover everything (edges of the board, holes, and even the flat board itself).

+* Choose "Start" to resume the plating, and wait for the rest of the total 90 minutes.

+### Step 8.
+Finish up.

+* Unplug the electrode cord from the tank.

+* Remove the board, let it drip into the tank.

+* Walk it over to the sink and rinse it off.

+* Unscrew the board from the electrode.

+* Don't forget to recover the plating tank.

+* Turn off the tank.

+* Finally, clean up and organize the mess you made.

+### Step 9.
+Continue routing your board.

+* You're done!
+Go route that board.